EfiLygda/Excel-Projects/Sales Data/ReadMe.md

 # Sales Data EDA

 An exploratory data analysis (EDA) project focused on understanding sales patterns across customers, regions, and order statuses.
-The analysis leverages descriptive statistics and visualizations to generate insights into pricing, product lines, and sales behavior.
+The analysis was done in `Excel 365`, and leverages descriptive statistics and visualizations to generate insights into pricing, product lines, and sales behavior.
-In this project, dynamic arrays were mostly used to answer the questions, without relying on traditional pivot tables, except for the use of the PIVOTBY() function in one instance, as indicated below.
+By design, dynamic arrays were mostly used to answer the questions, without relying on traditional pivot tables, except for the use of the 'PIVOTBY()' function in one instance, as indicated below.

 ------------------------